 A man is not what he owns.
 A man is what he loves.

 A Mother's Love

 As much as Chatri was ashamed of his family’s background, he believes that he would have never achieved anything in life without his mother.
 She gave him courage when he had fear.
 She gave him strength when he had doubt.
 She gave him belief when he had insecurities.
 Above all, she gave Chatri love when he had nothing.
 Chatri’s mom pushed him to apply and attend Harvard, even though they did not have the money for school fees or living expenses.
-In his 2nd year, his mom came to live with Chatri in his tiny dorm room at Harvard.
+In his final year, his mom came to live with Chatri in his tiny dorm room at Harvard.
 And when Chatri moved to Silicon Valley after graduation, they slept on the office floor in sleeping bags so that he could chase a crazy dream and launch his 1st startup.
 They lived on $1.50 microwave meals.
 Through a combination of luck, perseverance, and determination, Chatri pulled his family out of poverty.
 Along the way, he also earned an MBA from Harvard Business School, helped to put his younger brother through school, bought his mom a home, provided for his mother financially, and became a self-made entrepreneur.

 A Warrior's Tears